 When relationships end a whole range of emotions can rise up, from anger to grief to sadness to relief.
 Counselling can help you navigate this unknown terrain.
 You might want to understand what went wrong and when.
 You might want to get past blame, anger, and resentment so you can move forward with more optimism and trust.

 Stress can be a positive and motivating source of energy but it can also lead to burnout.
 It might be time to take stock of your priorities if: you feel you have too much going on in your life, you find you are just not managing as well, or if day-to-day stressors are taking their toll on your sense of well-being, ability to sleep, appetite, and enjoyment in life.

 What can I expect in the first session?

 At the first appointment we will talk about what’s happening, what you have tried so far, and what you believe will make a difference.
 This is an opportunity for you to determine if I’m the professional you want to work with.

 It depends.
 The average number of counselling sessions people attend is four.
 Sometimes a single visit can help with clarity and life choices.
 Other times, more sessions are desired or needed.
 At the end of each meeting, I generally ask if you want to schedule a subsequent appointment.
 There is never an assumption on my part that we will automatically book further meetings.

 How much will it cost?

 My fee is $100 per session.
 You may be able to get some or all your fee reimbursed through an extended health insurance plan, if you have one.
 Please contact your insurance provider to determine if counselling is covered under your policy.
-I am also willing to provide counselling at a reduced rate for those in need.

 How long is a therapy session?